 About conflicting accounts

-If a user has a personal Google Account with the same email address as their G Suite account, then they have a conflicting account.
+If a user has a personal Google Account with the same email address as their managed Google Account, then they have a conflicting account.

 This can happen if a user created a personal Google Account using the domain name of your company or school.
-If your organization then signs up for G Suite and tries to add those users to your organization's account, they'll have the same address for their personal and work accounts.
+If your organization then signs up for a managed Google Account and tries to add those users to your organization's account, they'll have the same address for their personal and work accounts.
 Two accounts can't share the same email address.

 Personal Google Accounts that don't use your organization's Google address as the primary or alias email address.
 For example, a personal Gmail account (firstname.lastname@example.org) isn't a conflicting account.